Asbestos Lung Cancer

 Asbestos Lung Cancer FAQs

-The VA’s official blog reported on a U.S. Navy veteran who developed lung cancer after smoking for decades and being exposed to asbestos while he served.
-As of 2021, this veteran was still alive 15 years after his diagnosis.
+The VA reported on a U.S. Navy veteran who developed lung cancer from smoking and asbestos exposure.
+As of 2021, he was still alive 15 years after his diagnosis.

 Getting diagnosed and treated before your cancer has spread are key steps to help you live longer.